Pamela Boden Biography

 In 1938, Pamela and Virginia moved to Portugal where Pamela illustrated a number of Virginia’s books and exhibited her sculpture in Lisbon.
 In November of 1940 Boden, Antonio Dacosta and Antonio Pedro organized the first Surrealist exhibition, titled EXPoem Esculture e Pintura at Repe House in Lisbon, Portugal, which was a key exhibition in Portugal for modernism.
 Boden exhibited six of her carved and assembled wooden sculptures.

-After Virginia died in 1945 Boden immigrated to the United States, settling in New York.
+After Virginia's death Boden immigrated to the United States, ultimately settling in New York.
 In 1946 she exhibited in a two-person show titled 5 Sculptures / Pamela Bodin (sic) / Clyfford Still: First Exhibition - Paintings from February 12 to March 7 at Peggy Guggenheim’s Art of This Century Gallery at 30 West 57th Street.
 Held in one of the four exhibition spaces, the Daylight Gallery, Boden showed five sculptures carved from Portuguese "cyclone-felled cedar" which were placed in the center of the gallery, surrounded by Still's paintings.
 The show was to have run between February 12 and March 2 but, due to a strike, received little press coverage and was extended to March 7.
 Additionally, her name was misspelled in all of the marketing leading up to the show, and thus the show did not provide the exposure an artist would otherwise have gained at a Peggy Guggenheim gallery.
 Despite these setbacks, comments on Boden's work were favorable, including that of art critic Emily Genauer who praised Boden's work as "highly original, sharply rythmic in their organization, and full of clean strength."
 The Art News review appraised the work as having "considerable ingenuity" with their "sharp, deep cuts, leaving the coarse grain mostly unpolished, and often utelizing knotholes."

 Wanting a change of scenery, Boden, who was drawn to the high desert country, moved to New Mexico later that year and would remain there until 1955.
 During this period she showed with the Galeria Escondida, operated by Eulalia Emertaz in Taos, New Mexico, which was also exhibiting work by Richard Diebenkorn, Ed Corbett, Bea Mandelman, Louis Ribak, Andrew Dasberg and other Modernist painters living in Taos.
 In 1948, her sculptures were used in the avant-garde abstract film Color Fragments by the visionary artist/filmmaker Elwood Decker (1903-1992).